 4.10.
 Advanced Radiographic Capability (ARC)

-In the first quarter of FY2016, the NIF facility commissioned the Advanced Radiographic Capability (ARC) short-pulse laser system.
-ARC high-energy backlighting capability is required for the Stockpile Stewardship Program (SSP)-High-Energy-Density (HED) and SSP-Inertial Confinement Fusion (ICF) programs.
-Two beams in a single NIF quad (Q35T) are converted into four ARC “beamlets”; the infrastructure to convert the other two beams in the quad to four more beamlets is partially installed in the NIF target bay.
-A layout of the ARC system is shown in Figure 4-14.
+The NIF facility commissioned the Advanced Radiographic Capability (ARC) short-pulse laser system in 2015.
+The ARC high-energy backlighting capability is required for the Stockpile Stewardship Program (SSP)-High-Energy-Density (HED) and SSP-Inertial Confinement Fusion (ICF) programs.
+Two beams in a single NIF quad (Q35T) are converted into four ARC “beamlets;” the infrastructure to convert the other two beams in the quad to four more beamlets is partially installed in the NIF Target Bay.
+A layout of the ARC system is shown in Figure 4-19.
 Conversion of NIF beamlines to high-intensity, picosecond operation requires three top-level changes to the existing NIF beam lines:

 • Addition of the High Contrast ARC Front End (HCAFE), which provides dual regenerative amplifiers for split beam injection.